Web-Ex-Machina/contao-personal-data-manager/README.md

 This way, editing your records in back-end will work with the same as with the model.

-:warning: If the data you are working on can be edited throught the contao's `Personal data` front end module, you will need to extends the `load` & `save` callbacks to precise on which table & field the front end callback should work !
+:warning: If the data you are working on can be edited throught the contao's `Personal data` front end module, you will need to extends the `load` callbacks to precise on which table & field the front end callback should work !

 **PHP callback**
 ```php